lewismorgan/lewis/README.md

 - [ ] Ensure page looks good at all display sizes
   - [ ] Setup a tool that will show me what the page looks like at different sizes
 - [X] Setup GitHub Actions
+- [ ] Update the readme with a whole section on how I created and built this site

 ### Resume